scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 Icons use the colour of the text around them by default.
 You can give icons a specific colour by styling their `SVG` element.

-{% include example-frame.html name="markup-colour" %}
+{% include example-frame.html title="Icon colour example" name="markup-colour" %}

 ### Colouring icons in CSS